mt-akar/HauntedHunch/README.md

 If you are interested in making your own board game, you can ask me anything your hearth desire to know.
 I would be glad to help.

 ## Play
 There is an online multiplayer version of the game made on Unity and currently on Google Play Store.
 You can download the game at play.google.com/store/apps/details?id=com.glamerhunch.hauntedhunch.
-The game matches you with another player in the player queue.
+When you press play, the game matches you with another player in the queue.

 ## Disclaimer!
 Unfortunately the Android game is down as of Feb 2020 due to a bug on online servers.
 I will fix it as soon as possible.